Lidia Lopez focuses her practice on trademark and copyright law.

 Previously, Ms. Lopez was Stewardship-Fund Development Coordinator at San Jose State University, and a legal research intern for a San Jose, California law firm.

-Ms. Lopez was recognized as a Northern California “Rising Star” in 2020 for Intellectual Property by Super Lawyers magazine.
+Ms. Lopez was recognized as a Northern California “Rising Star” in 2020 and 2021 for Intellectual Property by Super Lawyers magazine.

 Ms. Lopez is proficient in Spanish.

 University of California, Hastings College of the Law J.D.
 (2016)

 Santa Clara University B.S.
 Commerce, Business Management, Minor in Spanish

 Hastings Science & Technology Law Journal, Former Senior Articles Editor